how much to screed a floor

 Lots of Prep needed

-Needs specialist to apply
+Needs a specialist to apply

 Expensive